karankaran1908/URL-Shortener-Flask/README.md

-URL-Shortener
+# URL-Shortener

-Functionalities added:
+## Functionalities added:

-Shorten a URL
+> Shorten a URL
-Input: A regular URL
+- Input: A regular URL

-Output: A shortened URL (use only ten digits, 26 lowercase characters, 26 uppercase characters) of extra length 2 from a given link.
+- Output: A shortened URL (use only ten digits, 26 lowercase characters, 26 uppercase characters) of extra length 2 from a given link.

-Handled the case that the 2-character length is running out of choices by retiring the shortened URL that has not been called for the longest time
+- Handled the case that the 2-character length is running out of choices by retiring the shortened URL that has not been called for the longest time

-Retrieve a URL
+> Retrieve a URL
-Input: A shortened URL
+- Input: A shortened URL

-Output: Retrieve the original URL
+- Output: Retrieve the original URL

-Basic admin
+> Basic admin
-Show all stored shortened URLs (including shortened URL, original URL, call count and latest call time) and sort by call count
+- Show all stored shortened URLs (including shortened URL, original URL, call count and latest call time) and sort by call count

-Clearall
+> Clearall
-To delete all the records from the database.
+- To delete all the records from the database.

-Technologies Used:
+## Technologies Used:

-GCP, Docker, mongoDB, Postman(for testing api endpoints while coding), flask, html, PM2(process manager), Terraform
+  GCP, Docker, mongoDB, Postman(for testing api endpoints while coding), Flask, HTML, PM2(process manager), Terraform